aliyun/terraform-provider-alicloud/website/docs/r/instance.html.markdown

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration-0-11/resources.html#timeouts) for certain actions:

 * `create` - (Defaults to 10 mins) Used when creating the instance (until it reaches the initial `Running` status).
-`Note`: There are extra at most 2 minutes used to retry to aviod some needless API errors and it is not in the timeouts configure.
+`Note`: There are extra at most 2 minutes used to retry to avoid some needless API errors, and it is not in the timeouts configure.
 * `update` - (Defaults to 10 mins) Used when stopping and starting the instance when necessary during update - e.g. when changing instance type, password, image, vswitch and private IP.
-* `delete` - (Defaults to 20 mins) Used when terminating the instance. `Note`: There are extra at most 5 minutes used to retry to aviod some needless API errors and it is not in the timeouts configure.
+* `delete` - (Defaults to 20 mins) Used when terminating the instance. `Note`: There are extra at most 5 minutes used to retry to avoid some needless API errors, and it is not in the timeouts configure.

 ## Attributes Reference